FabianWildgrube/PupilSizeTracker/README.md

 ## Setup
 The repo contains a `Dockerfile` which sets up a linux container with all the necessary dependencies (mainly Google's `mediapipe`).

+__Automatic setup:__

+On Windows, simply run `setupDockerContainer.cmd` to build and start the server container for the first time.
+Make sure to modify the variables at the top of the script to set the containers name and specify a directory where the server will output its video renderings and stream files.

-> If you want to build the project outside that container, you will most likely have to perform all of the steps from the Dockerfile.
+> If you want to build the project outside the docker container, you will most likely have to perform all of the steps from the Dockerfile.
 And fight an epic battle with mediapipe because getting that thing to build properly is like taming a dragon ;)
 >
 > Building is handled by [Bazel](https://bazel.build/), a language-agnostic build and dependency management tool.

+__Manual setup:__

 0. Download mediapipe ([release 0.8.2](https://github.com/google/mediapipe/releases/tag/0.8.2)) and copy the files into the directory `deps/mediapipe-0.8.2`